MikeDev101/cloudlink/README.md

 cl = CloudLink()
 cl.host(3000) # Hosts CloudLink in Server Mode on ws://localhost:3000/
+# Have some code to keep this script alive!
+Ever since v0.1.4, this now runs as a daemon thread.

 ```

 Please report any bugs you find to the official [GitHub repository](https://github.com/MikeDev101/cloudlink/issues) or on